adhamkhwaldeh/UserBehaviorSDK/README.md

 Next, you’ll need to configure your integration settings.
 Add the following details in your application class .
 AccelerometerTouchTrackerCore.initialize()
-**We will add "AccelerometerTouchTrackerSdk api key" in the forthcoming releases **
+**We will add "UserBehaviorSDK api key" in the forthcoming releases **

 ### Step 3: Test the Integration